Melissa & Doug

 01

-Our app breaks down the development skills into 4 categories and labeled the corresponding skill on the story page, so parents are aware of what kind of skills their kids are developing while playing.
+Our app breaks down the development skills into 4 categories based on Learning Development Theory, so parents are aware of what kind of skills their kids are developing while playing.

 02